haukex/raspinotes/WiFiAP.md

       sudo ufw allow DNS
       sudo ufw allow from any port 68 to any port 67 proto udp comment DHCP

-- To set up and enable the WiFi AP, do the following.
-(Note: if you're currently connected to the RPi via WiFi, the first command will immediately start up the AP and kill your connection.)
+- To set up and enable the WiFi AP, do the following. **Note:** If you're currently connected to the RPi via WiFi, the first command will immediately try to start up the AP and kill your connection, so you'll probably want to do the following via a console.

       sudo nmcli device wifi hotspot con-name Hotspot ssid <SSID> password <Password>
-      sudo nmcli connection modify Hotspot ipv4.addresses 192.168.42.1/24 \
+      sudo nmcli connection modify Hotspot ipv4.method shared ipv4.may-fail no \
+        ipv4.addresses 192.168.42.1/24 ipv6.method disabled \
         autoconnect TRUE connection.autoconnect-priority 1
+      sudo systemctl restart NetworkManager

+- On the Raspberry Pi Zero W, I've had issues with the network connection not activating; the following fixed it:

+      sudo nmcli connection modify Hotspot \
+        802-11-wireless-security.pmf 1 \
+        802-11-wireless-security.proto "" \
+        802-11-wireless-security.pairwise "" \
+        802-11-wireless-security.group ""
+      sudo nmcli c down Hotspot
       sudo systemctl restart NetworkManager

 - If you keep the WiFi client connection you had previously, and you want to switch back to that: